lebonez/cluster-docs/docs/getting-started.md

 >
 > `/scratch` has a capacity of 500GB to 1TB depending on the node.
 These directories should only be used for temporary files that are dependent on a currently running job.
 >
-> - Note: The login node does not have a `/scratch` directory.
+> ?> Note: The login node does not have a `/scratch` directory.

 </details>

 ### Transferring files
 SIUE has a dedicated data transfer node at `dtn.hpc.siue.edu`.The DTN is configured for fast file transfers.
 The node is a [Globus endpoints](transferring-files-globus.md).
-To access these nodes, use `@dtn.hpc.siue.edu` instead of the normal login node (@login.hpc.siue.edu) when logging in:
+To access these nodes, use `@dtn.hpc.siue.edu` instead of the normal login node (`@login.hpc.siue.edu`) when logging in:

 `ssh <username>@dtn.hpc.siue.edu`